internetarchive/fatcat/guide/src/http_api.md

 authentication using an HTTP Bearer token.
 If you can't generate such a token from the web interface (because that feature hasn't been implemented), look for a public demo token for experimentation, or ask an administrator for a token.

+## Autoaccept Flag

+Currently only on batch creation (POST) for entities.

+For all bulk operations, optional 'editgroup' query parameter overrides individual editgroup parameters.

+If autoaccept flag is set and editgroup is not, a new editgroup is automatically created and overrides for all entities inserted.
+Note that this is different behavior from the "use current or create new" default behavior for regular creation.

+Unfortunately, "true" and "false" are the only values acceptable for boolean rust/openapi2 query parameters

 ## QA Instance